a-h/understanding-lsp/slides.md

 ---

-# Sending data to a program over stdin
+# You can send data to a program over stdin

 ```sh
 echo "I drank a cup of tea." | wc -w